-To start from a hard drive:
+To run from a hard drive:

-Go to the directory in which AutoMan is installed by typing CD\AUTOMAN and pressing ENTER, then type AUTOMAN and press ENTER, or AUTOMAN M for Monographic systems like the Compaqtm Portable II or III.
+Go to the directory in which AutoMan is installed by typing CD\AUTOMAN and pressing $\leftarrow$ .
+Then type AUTOMAN and press $\leftarrow$ , or AUTOMAN M for Monographic systems like the Compaqtm Portable II or III.

-The AutoMan distribution disk contains these files:
+The AutoMan 2.0 distribution diskette contains these files:

-AUTOMAN.EXE - Executable program.

-MODELIST.DBF - Data file of model names.

-\.DBF - Several data files containing sample models.
+AUTOMAN.EXE Executable program.
+MODELIST.DBF Data file of model names. .DBF - Several data files containing sample models.
+PRINT.SET - Parameter file for your graphical printer.
+PRX_TBL.BIN - File of printer driver data for most printers. .@ - Two font files for graphical sensitivity analysis.
 INSTALL.BAT - Batch file to install AutoMan on a hard disk.